axtk/codeshape/README.md

 import {x} from './x';
 ```

-### Stroustrup identation style
+### Stroustrup indentation style

-`else` and `catch` on the next line after `}` allow for comments covering the entire following block to be consistently located above the block
+`else` and `catch` on the next line after `}` allow for comments covering the entire following block to be consistently located above the block:

 ```ts
 // this is a sample comment to the condition